DerekHLeckner/MatplotlibChallenge/README.md

 ![Laboratory](Images/Laboratory.jpg)

-In this challenge, we are going to generate all of the tables and figures needed for the technical report of a medical study and provide a summary of the results.
+In this challenge, we generate all of the tables and figures needed for the technical report of a medical study and provide a summary of the results.

 ## Instructions